shstrophies/SHSTrophies/README.md

 - finish names page UI (Arman & Vignav)
   - design cards
     - add proper rounding to cards (maybe change to card view)
-    - allow to click on trophy to get more details about it (Arman & Vignav)
+    - allow to click on trophyAward to get more details about it (Arman & Vignav)
   - design top header
     - add proper image on left of text
   - design search bar
     - make screen move up on searchbar tap

-- finish zoomed in trophy UI (Arman & Vignav)
+- finish zoomed in trophyAward UI (Arman & Vignav)
   - design cards
       - add proper rounding to cards (maybe change to card view)